JS2Scratch/berry-registry/README.md

         > latest.txt
 ```

 Your package should consist of versions, along with a `latest.txt`, which is a plain string containing the latest version that the user can install (in this case, it would be "0.0.1").
 There should also be a folder with that name; containing the source code.
+You can see "example-package" for an example.

+> [!TIP]
-Keep in mind that you're not allowed to update other peoples packages without permission; you must ask them first.
+> Keep in mind that you're not allowed to update other peoples packages without permission; you must ask them first.